Virgin Galactic looks like newest cult stock as short sellers dig in

 By Noel Randewich

-SAN FRANCISCO, Feb 19 (Reuters) - Wall Street's newest cult stock appears to be Richard Branson's Virgin Galactic Holdings Inc SPCE.N, as investors drive the space tourism stock to sky-high levels and short sellers dig in their heels.
+SAN FRANCISCO, Feb 19 (Reuters) - Wall Street's newest cult stock appears to be Richard Branson's Virgin Galactic Holdings Inc SPCE.N, as investors drive shares of the space tourism company to sky-high levels and short sellers dig in their heels.

-Virgin Galactic jumped 15% on Wednesday, adding to a rally that has seen the money-losing company surge over 300% since early December.
+Virgin Galactic jumped 23% during Wednesday's session, adding to a rally that has seen the money-losing company surge over 400% since early December.
+After hours, it added another 5%.

 That hypersonic ascent has made it a favorite among short sellers betting the shares will eventually fall back to earth, drawing comparisons to Tesla Inc TSLA.O, which has also surged in recent months.

-"I’m calling it Tesla Junior because it's showing all the signs of becoming a cult stock on the long and on the short side," said Ihor Dusaniwsky, a managing director at S3 Partners, a financial analytics firm.
+"I’m calling it Tesla Junior because it's showing all the signs of becoming a cult stock on the long and on the short side," said Ihor Dusaniwsky, a managing director at financial analytics firm S3 Partners.

 Like other so-called cult stocks, interest in Tesla and Virgin Galactic is driven by speculation about big future payoffs rather than fundamentals.